 Book a Call

-The downside is "vendor lock-in."
-If you move a portion of your stack to a different cloud or a multi-cloud architecture, your data quality monitoring becomes fragmented.
-Furthermore, these tools often lack the deep BI-lineage integration that dedicated observability platforms provide.
-They can tell you a table is broken, but they might not tell you exactly which executive dashboard is now showing incorrect numbers.
+The downside is fragmentation.
+Move part of your stack to another cloud and your monitoring splinters.
+These tools also tend to lack the deep BI-lineage of dedicated platforms: they can tell you a table is broken but often not which executive dashboard is now wrong.

-When we conduct an AI Readiness Diagnostic for our clients, we evaluate their data quality stack based on three criteria: coverage, effort, and cost.
-A tool is only useful if it is actually used.
-If a tool is so complex that your engineers find excuses to skip writing tests, it provides no value.
+When we run an AI Stack Audit, we evaluate a data quality stack on three axes: coverage, effort, and cost.
+A tool is only worth anything if it is actually used; if it is so complex that engineers skip writing tests, it delivers no value.

-3. Consider the Cost of Failure: For a marketing team managing $1M in monthly spend, a broken attribution model is a catastrophe.
-In that case, the cost of a premium tool is easily justified.
-For a team doing internal reporting for a 50-person company, dbt tests might be sufficient.
+3. Weigh the cost of failure.
+For a marketing team steering seven figures of monthly spend, a broken attribution model is a catastrophe and a premium tool is easy to justify.
+For internal reporting at a 50-person company, dbt tests plus Elementary may be plenty.

 yaml